ULHPC/ulhpc-docs/docs/software/cae/abaqus.md

      in [Modules](ulhpc-docs/docs/environment
      /modules.md).
 For example, if your module path is set to deprecated modules `export MODULEPATH=$DEPRECATED_MODULEPATH` then the
-     folloawing versions of Abaqus are available in ULHPC:
+     following versions of Abaqus are available in ULHPC:

 ```bash
 # Available versions